astutesixface/laravel-plugins/README.md

   - Http
     - Controllers
       - TestController.php
-  - src
   - views
     - test.blade.php
   - routes.php
   - TestPlugin.php

 The TestPlugin class must extend the Oneso\LaravelPlugins\Plugin class, containing a unique $name property and a boot() method.

 ### Views
 In the boot() method of your plugin call `$this->enableViews()`.
-Optional you can pass a relative path to the views directory, default to `src/views`.
+Optional you can pass a relative path to the views directory, default to `views`.
-Views automatically have a namespace (`"plugin:{plugin name}"`).
+Views automatically have a namespace (`"plugin:{name}"`), the name is defined by the the main plugin class in a camel case format, with `Plugin` stripped from the end.
 For the example above it would be `plugin:test`.
 To render a view you can either write the namespace yourself or use the helper method `view()` in the plugin class.
+For example `view('plugin:test::some.view.name');`

 ### Routes
 In the boot() method of your plugin call `$this->enableRoutes()`.
-Optional you can pass a relative path to the routes file, default to `src/routes.php`.
+Optional you can pass a relative path to the routes file, default to `routes.php`.
 You automatically have access to the `$app` variable.
 Routes are automatically grouped to your plugin namespace, so you only have to type the controller name without the namespace.